CALL 24/7 (508) 317-0339 Free initial consultation

 Fogarty Law offers 60-minute initial consultations at no charge to all potential clients.
 Contact New Bedford OUI Lawyer Courtney K. Fogarty of Fogarty law today if you need representation for OUI charges.

-When Melanie’s Law was passed in 2005, OUI penalties changed drastically.
+When Melanie’s Law was passed in 2005, OUI penalties in Massachusetts changed drastically.
 Existing penalties became far more severe, and new criminal offenses were created in relation to operating a vehicle while under the influence.

 For your first OUI offense, you’re potentially facing the following fines and jail time.